What is Breast Reduction Surgery?

 The incision is made around the nipple-areola complex and vertically down to the inframammary fold

-A very natural-looking, attractive breast is created with a smaller than usual scar
+A very natural-looking, breast is created with a smaller than usual scar

 Occasionally there is a short T extension following the breast crease.

-It can be performed in women of any age, once breast maturity has been reached, and is associated with a relatively quick recovery period.
+It can be performed in women of any age, once breast maturity has been reached, and is associated with a short recovery period (see below)

 2) Inverted T incision (anchor or Wise Pattern)